Automata I

-Automata I is the eighth studio album by American progressive metal band Between the Buried and Me.
+Automata I is the eighth studio album by the American progressive metal band Between the Buried and Me.
 It was released on March 9, 2018, through Sumerian Records, their first release with the label.
 It is the first part of a two-piece album; the second, Automata II, was released on July 13, 2018.

 Between the Buried and Me began recording the album on July 31, 2017, and finished on September 6, 2017, announcing it in January 2018 with 2018 tour dates set with The Dear Hunter and Leprous.
 Longtime producer and collaborator Jamie King returned to produce the album.

 A music video for "Condemned to the Gallows" was released on January 19, 2018.
 On March 9, 2018, the band released the second music video from the album for the song, "Millions".
 The album was released later that same day.

 Background

 About the album, guitarist Paul Waggoner remarked:

 Concept

 Automata is a concept album.
 According to an official press release, the album will revolve around the concept of being able to view the dreams of others, frontman Tommy Rogers commented:

 During an interview with That Drummer Guy, he also added: